Timing chain on 1995 Jeep Wrangler

 • 298 POSTS

-Cindy, go with your gut feeling.
-I am 51 years old and have only seen a timing chain break on a drag car.
-If your engine is a chrysler engine it has a timing chain at the front of the engine and can't be seen without removing pullies and belts.
-A bad timing chain sounds like the engine has gravel in the front of the engine, plus it has a rough idle.
+Cindy, go with your gut feeling. i am 51 years old and have only seen a timing chain break on a drag car. if your engine is a chrysler engine it has a timing chain at the front of the engine and can't be seen without removing pullies and belts. a bad timing chain sounds like the engine has gravel in the front of the engine, plus it has a rough idle.

-Monday, May 29th, 2006 AT 10:04 AM
+May 29, 2006 at 10:04 AM